Harlem School of the Arts

 - Purpose

-- This grant will be used for the HSA Prep program.
+- The CCS grant was used for the HSA Prep program.
 It will offer high-quality arts instruction across the four disciplines of music, dance, theatre, and visual art & design.
 It will also provide a unique curriculum of conservatory-level training along with college readiness support and guidance.

 - Amount